Bosch Washing Machines Review

 The Bosch WAW28640AU increases in load capacity, reaching 9kg in total.
 If you have a large household of four or more people, you may like to opt for this model.
 The maximum spin speed with this washing machine is 1400RPM, slightly lower than the 8.5kg model.

 Besides the additional space and spin speed, however, most other specifications and features stay the same as with the previous model, giving you a well-designed washing machine option for your home.
+Please note, this unit is currently not available to be purchased.

 - RRP: $2,299*